invisiblethreat/dd/README.md

 ```

 Your output may have different figures.
 The format is what I'm referring to.
 If
-you play with 'bs=' and 'count=', always having them multiply out to the same
+you play with `bs=` and `count=`, always having them multiply out to the same
 figure, you can calculate bytes/second like this: 1Gb/total seconds = Gb/s.
 You
 only use the 'real' timing figure from above.
 You can get more realistic results
 using a 3Gb file.

 ## How to rejuvenate a hard drive - _NOT SSDs_

-This will sometimes cure input/output errors experienced when using dd.
+This will sometimes cure input/output errors experienced when using `dd`.
 Over
 time the data on a drive, especially a drive that hasn't been used for a year or
 two grows into larger magnetic flux points than were originally recorded.
 This
 makes it hard for the drive heads to decipher these magnetic flux points.
 This
 results in read/write errors.
 Also, sometimes sector 1 goes bad resulting in a
 useless drive.
-What you need to do is:
+What you need to do is

 ```
 dd if=/dev/sda of=/dev/sda